 Furthermore, Melnyk, Professor Emeritus of Communication, Media, and Film at the University of Calgary, Canada, stays true to a basically non-academic and highly informative style.
 It was this style and “academic attitude” that, in his eyes, caused part of the many misinterpretations concerning the director.
 Simply because many academics and journalists (and even film critics) were desperately looking for tags and usable theories to classify the director.
 Only to realize he was somehow “too large” to fit such categories.
 Melnyk understands Jodorowsky ’s films as a fusion of mindsets and spiritual exercise: “… the ways he integrates theatrical practices and ideas, transformative psycho-healing therapies, and his work in comics into his cinema. … When a filmmaker insists that his films become psychologically transformative happenings, then scholars become nervous.”

 The book opens with two introductions or brief autobiographical sketches, as so much needs to be said first about the filmmaker and man with a very special CV.
 The following eight chapters deal with the individual movies and the many stories behind the filming, the respective scripts, location searches, and production histories.
 With very interesting details that reveal the “wholeness” Jodorowsky wanted to archive with each picture, starting with production.
 Chapter five, “The Ascent of and the Decent from The Holy Mountain,” is apparently the most intriguing text that centers on his style of filming and directing.
-The final section, however, “Jodorowsky Redux: Evaluating the Art of a Fabulist” is an eye-opener and a much-appreciated and clear conclusion, welcomed by probably many film enthusiasts.
+The final section, however, “Jodorowsky Redux: Evaluating the Art of a Fabulist” is an eye-opener and a much appreciated and clear conclusion, appreciated by probably many film enthusiasts.

 Review by Dr. A. Ebert © 2023